eddremonts86/coding-challenge/README.md

 These objectives are mandatory:
 - If the user isn't logged in, all URLs should redirect to the login page.
 - New user registration should be disabled.
+- Make auth middleware global, instead of in constructors of controllers.

+## Bonus:
+These objectives are optional:
+- Add tests to prove functionality.

+## Done:
+These objectives are mandatory:
 * Verify project names are unique and display error when submitting existing name.
 * Calculate total hours spend on project and display in the overview.
 * Add functionality to support adding entries to projects.
-- Make auth middleware global, instead of in constructors of controllers.
 * It should be possible to delete entries and projects.

-## Bonus:
 These objectives are optional:
-- Add tests to prove functionality.
 * Improve existing code, if anything sticks out to you.
 * When adding or updating a project, make the project overview automatically update.